Nissan Maxima: Sales

-Other versions
+Other uses of Maxima name

+The first use of the "Maxima" badge was in August 1977, as the top equipment level on the Japanese domestic market Nissan Stanza (A10).
+It has been used intermittently in the Japanese domestic market since then, also on a luxury, hardtop version of the Bluebird.

+In the United Kingdom, the "Maxima" name was also used in the mid-1980s as a high series trim designation on the B11 Sunny, N12 Cherry and the Japanese built versions of the T12 Bluebird/Stanza.
+In the Philippines, the T12 Nissan Auster was sold as the Maxima.

-In other markets, the Maxima J30 series sold internationally between 1990 and 1994, albeit with different frontal styling to the North American version.
+In other markets outside North America, the Maxima J30 series sold internationally between 1990 and 1994, albeit with different frontal styling to the North American version.
 Between 1994 and 2003, the "Maxima" name was applied to the Nissan Cefiro sold in Australasia, Europe, and South America.
 From 2003 until 2013, Nissan in Australasia also retailed the Teana under the Maxima badge.

-In the Philippines, the T12 Nissan Auster was sold as the Maxima.

-In the United Kingdom, the "Maxima" name was also used in the mid 1980s as a high series trim designation on the B11 Sunny, N12 Cherry and the Japanese built versions of the T12 Bluebird/Stanza.